How to work with a remote software development team?

-- Plan for couple of hours of overlap in work timings if the remote team works in a different time zone.
+- Plan for a couple of hours of overlap in work timings if the remote team works in a different time zone.

 The team structure and composition is one of the most crucial decisions that you'll take as the business stakeholders or the product manager.

-- You can hand pick talent from wherever you want.
-Theoretically you get the best people for your job.
+- You can handpick talent from wherever you want.
+Theoretically, you get the best people for your job.

 - The onus is on you to manage the team and set them up for success.
 Working across multiple time zones can be quite challenging.